Accessibility

 • Cognitive

-It's clear from this list that it's hard to judge the scenario of every user.
-However, we can prepare for the possibility that a user may still need to access and navigate the content in more than one way.
+It's clear from this list that it's hard to judge every user's situation.
+However, we can prepare for the possibility that a user may still need to access and navigate the content in multiple ways.

 Examples of impairment durations